joesturge/lazymc-docker-proxy/README.md

   lazymc:
     container_name: lazymc
     image: ghcr.io/joesturge/lazymc-docker-proxy:latest
-    environment:
-      # Point to the service name of the Minecraft server
-      SERVER_ADDRESS: mc:25565
-      # Required to find the container to manage it
-      LAZYMC_GROUP: mc
     restart: unless-stopped
     volumes:
       # you should mount the minecraft server dir under /server, using read only.